newvoicemedia/vcc-node-code-snippets/interaction-content-download/README.md

 The `app.js` is creating an `IcsClient` class.
 You can find its definition in the `client.js` file.

 The `search` method accepts two dates and searches for interactions within time range.
-It returns a JSON file with two attributes. `items` is a list of interaction objects.
+It returns a JSON object with two attributes. `items` is a list of interaction objects.
 It's used by the `downloadPage` to get all content.

 You can also use the `downloadContent` method to save a binary file.